TwisterMc/ask_ai/README.md

    - Set creativity level
 4. Click "Generate Image" to create your image
 5. Previous prompts are saved in the history for easy reuse
+6. **To generate a password:**
+   - Go to `/password` or click the "Password Generator" link in the app (if available)
+   - Select your desired password length (16-100)
+   - Click "Generate Password" to get a secure password

 ## API Endpoints

 - `POST /enhance_prompt`: Enhance a text prompt using AI (powered by Pollinations.AI)
 - `POST /generate`: Generate an image from a prompt (powered by Pollinations.AI)
+- `POST /api/generate_password`: Generate a secure password (JSON: `{ "length": 20 }`)
 - `GET /`: Main application interface
+- `GET /password`: Password generator interface

 ## Technical Features